Thomas Reynolds (governor)

-Thomas Reynolds (March 12, 1796 – February 9, 1844) was the chief justice of the Illinois Supreme Court as well as the seventh Governor of Missouri.
+Thomas Reynolds (March 12, 1796 – February 9, 1844) was an American politician and lawyer who was the chief justice of the Illinois Supreme Court as well as the seventh governor of Missouri.
 A Democrat, he is notable for being one of the few American politicians to die by suicide while in office.

 Early life

+Childhood and education

-Thomas Reynolds was born in Bracken County, Kentucky to Nathaniel and Catherine (nee Vernon) Reynolds.
+Thomas Reynolds was born in Bracken County, Kentucky to Nathaniel and Catherine (née Vernon) Reynolds.
 He received his basic education and education in Law while in Kentucky and was admitted to the state Bar in 1817.

 Reynolds moved with his family to Illinois in his early twenties, settling in the Springfield area.

+Marriage and family

 Despite the same last name, and similar political career paths in Illinois, contrary to other sources John Reynolds is not the brother of Thomas Reynolds.
-Reynolds married Eliza Ann Young on September 20, 1823 and the couple had one child, a son, Ambrose Dudley Reynolds, born in 1824.
+Reynolds married Eliza Ann Young on September 20, 1823, and the couple had one child, a son, Ambrose Dudley Reynolds, born in 1824.

 Career

+Legislative and judicial service

 Reynolds served as Clerk for the Illinois House of Representatives from 1818 until his appointment to the Illinois Supreme Court on August 31, 1822.
 He remained on the high court until January 19, 1825, and served as the court's chief justice during his entire tenure.
 He served one term in the Illinois House of Representatives from 1826 to 1828.
 Failing to be reelected, Reynolds and his family moved to Missouri, settling in the Howard County town of Fayette.
 Thomas Reynolds established a legal practice in Fayette, and for a time also served as editor of the Boonslick Democrat newspaper.
 Elected to represent Howard County in the Missouri Legislature in 1832, he was quickly named Speaker of the House.
 In January 1837 Missouri governor Lilburn Boggs nominated Reynolds to be the circuit judge for the 2nd judicial district, a position he held until being elected Missouri's seventh governor in 1840.